OceanStreamIO/oceanstream/README.md

 2. Create a virtual environment to contribute to the package: conda env create -f environment-dev.yml

-An environment with all neceseray packages is created with the name `oceanstream-dev`.
+An environment with all neceseray packages is created with the name `oceanstream`.
 To use:
-    conda activate oceanstream-dev
+    conda activate oceanstream

 ### Using pip